-A Cyclocross race is a 45-60 minute circuit race that takes place on a short loop.
+A Cyclocross race is a 40-60 minute circuit race that takes place on a short loop.
 It takes between 5 and 10 minutes to complete one lap.
-The course is a mixture of grass, dirt, asphalt, sand and hopefully mud and snow.
-The racer’s route includes several forced dismounts and running sections.
-A good course will favor the purebred Cyclocross bike over a mountain bike regardless of the off road and weather conditions.
+The course is a mixture of grass, dirt, asphalt, sand and possibly mud and snow.
+Some courses include forced dismounts and short running sections.

 Michigan Cyclocross Sponsors: